redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

         for i in $(seq 0 3); do echo -n $(tripleo get-vm-mac baremetal_$i) " "; done; echo

 8. Log into your instack virtual machine as the stack user.
 Create the virtual-power-key and copy it to the virt host.
-The user in ssh-copy-id should match the VIRTUAL_POWER_USER and the ip should match the VIRTUAL_POWER_HOST in your instack.answers file.
+The user in ssh-copy-id should match the the user you created on the host earlier.
+Make a note of the user and ip you used here.
+They will be the VIRTUAL_POWER_USER and VIRTUAL_POWER_HOST values in the instack.answers file discussed later.

        ssh-keygen -t rsa -N '' -C virtual-power-key -f virtual-power-key ssh-copy-id -i virtual-power-key.pub stack@192.168.122.1